 These advising sessions can be completed in person or by phone.
 We can also be reached at email@example.com or 216.523.7479

-All students applying for admission to the Doctor of Physical Therapy Program will:
+Students who are US citizens or permanent residents applying for admission to the Doctor of Physical Therapy Program will:

 - Attain the minimum of a Baccalaureate degree from an accredited college or university in any subject area.
 Attain a minimum overall Grade Point Average of 3.0.

-- *Vertebrate, Human or Mammalian Physiology (Must be upper division - undergraduate junior or senior level, i.e., 300 or 400 level course; At CSU: BIO 422/423 or HSC 422)
+- * Human Physiology or Vertebrate or Mammalian Physiology with Laboratory (Must be upper division - undergraduate junior or senior level, i.e., 300 or 400 level course; At CSU: HSC 422 or BIO 422/423)

 - *Neuroscience with laboratory (Must be upper division; At CSU: HSC 476/478)

 - *General Pathology (Must be upper division- undergraduate junior or senior level; At CSU: HSC 381)

 Complete the following pre-req coures with no more than 2 C's within 6 years of entering the DPT Program:

 - Physics: two-course sequence with laboratories (At CSU:PHY 221/222 or PHY 231/232 or PHY 241/242)

 - Chemistry: two-course sequence with laboratories (At CSU: CHM 251/256 + 252/257)

 - Cell or General Biology with laboratory (Cell bio preferred; Must include cell/molecular biology component if General Bio; At CSU: BIO 200/201)